 How to Prepare a Classic Wedge Salad with Ease

-Making wedge salad is simple and rewarding.
+Making wedge salad is simple and rewarding, often ready in about 15 minutes.
 Follow these steps for fresh, balanced flavors and textures.

 - Prepare the Lettuce Wedges - Remove loose outer leaves from chilled iceberg lettuce.
 Cut into four equal wedges, keeping the core to maintain shape.